markNZed/processism-react-three/storyboard.md

 ## 50.3.
 Narration
 Building on our exploration of the self as an emergent process, we can generalize this concept to understand how relations between entities can modify the very structure of a system, influencing its identity and contributing to emergent behavior.

 In traditional machines, identity is fixed.
 The structure of the machine is determined by engineering plans — this is the formal cause.
-The machine is constructed through the efficient cause of the technicians' efforts and operates through material causes that constrain the system to its predetermined function.
+The machine is built through the efficient cause of the technicians' efforts and operates through material causes that constrain the system to its predetermined function.

-However, in a complex system, the identity of the system is not fixed but is continuously reshaped by the processes within it.
+In a complex system, the identity of the system is not fixed but is continuously reshaped by the processes that maintain it.
 For example, a complex system can change its structure through processes like learning and repair, which are impredicative in nature.
 This means that the system's identity evolves as it interacts with its environment and as relationships within the system change.

 This is a fundamental difference between simple and complex systems.
 In a simple system, identity is stable and predictable; the system's behavior is a direct outcome of its fixed structure.
-But in a complex system, where the structure can change, identity is not stable, and predictability is always in question.
-One way to define complexity is to recognize the profound implications of a system composed of parts with unstable identities.
+But in a complex system, where the structure can change, identity is not stable, and predictability is always in doubt.

 As the relationships between entities evolve, they can lead to the emergence of new structures, new identities, and new behaviors that were not predictable from the original configuration of the system.
 This dynamic nature of complex systems challenges our traditional understanding of identity, suggesting that who or what something 'is' can change over time, influenced by the relationships it forms and the processes it undergoes.

 In this view, identity is not a fixed essence but a process — one that is continually shaped and reshaped by the relationships and interactions within a system.
 This understanding of identity as fluid and emergent opens up new possibilities for how we understand and engage with complex systems, whether in biology, society, or our own sense of self.

+The risks of treating a comlpex system as a simple system become apparent.
+We know that our modelsof complex systems are themeselves simepl, so we know our actions will have unforseen consequences.
+Therefore large actions based on simple models risk large unpredicatable consequences.
+We would be wise to act in such as way that sees undesirable consequences before they become dominant.

 # 51. Scene: Staged Development
 ## 51.1.
 Objective